KamilSajdera/Notes-Generator/README.md

 ### [TO BE IMPLEMENTED]
 - writing notes using keyboard shortcuts,
 - displaying quavers under one arc,
-- better styling/displaying options selection menu in pitch and value,
+- <s> better styling/displaying options selection menu in pitch and value </s> ✅

 ## Project Setup